Matt Wallner

-Matthew Wallner (born December 12, 1997) is an American professional baseball outfielder for the Minnesota Twins of Major League Baseball (MLB).
+Matthew John Wallner (born December 12, 1997) is an American professional baseball outfielder for the Minnesota Twins of Major League Baseball (MLB).

 Born and raised in Forest Lake, Minnesota, Wallner played three years of college baseball at the University of Southern Mississippi.
 He finished his collegiate career as Southern Mississippi's all-time home run leader before the Minnesota Twins selected him with the 39th overall selection of the 2019 MLB draft.
 He played in their minor league system for four years before making his MLB debut in 2022.

 Amateur career

-Wallner graduated from Forest Lake Area High School in Forest Lake, Minnesota, where he played baseball.
-As a junior, he committed to play college baseball at the University of North Dakota.
-However, during his senior year, North Dakota dropped baseball for financial reasons, and he then signed with the University of Southern Mississippi.
-As a senior, he pitched to a 7-1 record with a 0.95 ERA along with batting .382 with ten home runs and was named Minnesota Mr. Baseball.
-Following his senior season, Wallner was selected by the Minnesota Twins in the 32nd round of the 2016 Major League Baseball draft.
-However, he did not sign, and instead chose to honor his commitment to the University of Southern Mississippi.
+Wallner played high school baseball at Forest Lake Area High School in Forest Lake, Minnesota.
+During his senior season, he was named Minnesota's Mr. Baseball after recording a 7-1 pitching record with a 0.95 ERA and batting .382 with ten home runs.
+He originally committed to play college baseball at the University of North Dakota, but the school dropped their baseball program in 2016, causing Wallner to sign with the University of Southern Mississippi.
+Following his high school graduation, Wallner was selected by the Minnesota Twins in the 32nd round of the 2016 Major League Baseball draft.
+However, he did not sign with the organization, instead choosing to honor his commitment to Southern Miss.

 In 2017, as a freshman at USM, Wallner hit .336 with 19 home runs and 63 RBIs in 66 games.
 He also appeared in nine games out of the bullpen, compiling a 1.84 ERA.
-He was named Freshman of the Year by Conference USA (C-USA), Baseball America, and D1Baseball.com.
+He was named conference Freshman of the Year by Conference USA (C-USA), Baseball America, and D1Baseball.com.
 He also garnered Freshman Hitter of the Year honors from the National Collegiate Baseball Writers Association.
 In addition, he was named to the C-USA All-Freshman Team as well as the C-USA Second Team, and was also named a Freshman All-American by multiple outlets including the Collegiate Baseball Newspaper and the National Collegiate Baseball Writers Association.

-As a sophomore in 2018, Wallner batted .351 with 16 home runs and 67 RBIs in 62 games while pitching to a 7.98 ERA in 14 2/3 innings.
+As a sophomore in 2018, Wallner batted .351 with 16 home runs and 67 RBIs in 62 games while recording a 7.98 ERA in 14 2/3 innings.
 He was named to the C-USA First Team and once again was named an All-American by various publications.
 Following the season, he played for USA Baseball as a member of the Collegiate National Team.
 He also played in the Cape Cod Baseball League for the Falmouth Commodores.

 Prior to the 2019 season, Wallner was named a preseason All-American by Baseball America, Collegiate Baseball Newspaper, D1Baseball.com and Perfect Game.
 During the year, he hit his 54th career home run, becoming USM's all-time record holder.
 Wallner batted .323 with 23 home runs and sixty RBIs for the season, earning a spot on the C-USA First Team.
 He finished his collegiate career with a school record 58 home runs.